Ralph Bagnold

-Brigadier Ralph Alger Bagnold, OBE, FRS, (3 April 1896 – 28 May 1990) was an English 20th-century desert explorer, geologist and soldier.
+Brigadier Ralph Alger Bagnold, OBE, FRS, (3 April 1896 – 28 May 1990) was an English 20th-century desert explorer, geologist, and soldier.

+Bagnold served in the First World War as an engineer in the British Army.

 In 1932, he staged the first recorded East-to-West crossing of the Libyan Desert.
 His work in the field of Aeolian processes was the basis for the book The Physics of Blown Sand and Desert Dunes, establishing the discipline of aeolian geomorphology, combining field work observations, experiments and physical equations.
-His work has been used by United States' space agency NASA in its study of the terrain of the planet Mars, the Bagnold Dunes on Mars' surface being named after him by the organisation.
+His work has been used by United States' space agency NASA in its study of the terrain of the planet Mars, the Bagnold Dunes on Mars' surface were named after him by the organisation.

-During the Second World War, he was a soldier in the British Army, in which he founded the behind-the-lines reconnaissance, espionage and raiding unit the "Long Range Desert Group", serving as its first commanding officer in the North Africa Campaign.
+He returned to the forces in the Second World War, in which he founded the behind-the-lines reconnaissance, espionage, and raiding unit the "Long Range Desert Group", serving as its first commanding officer in the North Africa campaign.

 Early life

 Bagnold was born in Devonport, England.
 His father, Colonel Arthur Henry Bagnold (1854–1943) (Royal Engineers), participated in the rescue expedition of 1884–85 to rescue General Gordon in Khartoum, Sudan.
 His sister was the novelist and playwright Enid Bagnold, who wrote the 1935 novel National Velvet.

 After Malvern College, he attended the Royal Military Academy, Woolwich.
-In 1915, Ralph Bagnold followed in his father's footsteps and was commissioned into the Royal Engineers.
+In 1915, Ralph Bagnold followed in his father's footsteps and was commissioned into the Royal Engineers, after having graduated from the Royal Military Academy, Woolwich.

 He spent three years in the trenches in France, being mentioned in despatches in 1917 and receiving the Belgian Order of Leopold in 1919.

-After the war Bagnold studied engineering at Gonville and Caius College at the University of Cambridge, obtaining an MA before returning to active duty with the British Army in 1920 with the Royal Corps of Signals.
+After the war Bagnold studied engineering at Gonville and Caius College, Cambridge, obtaining an MA before returning to active duty with the British Army in 1920 with the Royal Corps of Signals.
 He served in Cairo and the North West Frontier, India, where he was again mentioned in dispatches.
 In both of these locations, he spent much of his leave exploring the local deserts.
 After having read Ahmed Hassanein's "Lost Oasis" he spent one such expedition in 1929 using a Ford Model A automobile and two Ford lorries exploring the vast swathe of desert from Cairo to Ain Dalla which was an area reputed to contain the mythical city of Zerzura.
 After a brief period of half-pay, he left the Army in 1935, but rejoined upon the outbreak of the Second World War.